sammut91/CountdownView/README.md

 ## Requirements

-* In order to use CountdownView, a minimum iOS version of 11.0 is required.
+* In order to use LSCountdownView, a minimum iOS version of 11.0 is required.
 * Swift 4.2

 ## Installation